 This Meerkat stands in a bush scouting the wild and dangerous African landscape.
-Shortly after sunrise, with the full warmth of the sun engulfing this little mammals body.
-Some green grassy sprouts are barely surviving amongst the desert bush.
-The Meerkat is searching off to the right of the photograph while we admire an angled-front view of its body.
+Shortly after sunrise, the sun’s full warmth engulfed this little mammal’s body.
+Some green grassy sprouts are barely surviving in the desert bush.
+The Meerkat is searching off to the right of the photograph while we admire an angled-front view of its upright body.

 Exciting and fun facts about the adorable Meerkats: